AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 * As a customer, I want to be able to be served as soon as possible so that I am less likely to experience a long wait time.
 * As a customer with a large score, I want to be able to ensure that I will have minimal waiting time so that I am able to make my booking faster.
 * As a relationship manager, I want to make sure the 'profiler tool' operates smoothly so that customer profiles can be created.
-* As a relationship, I want to fill out the 10 minute questionnaire truthfuly and swiftly so that I will be used to build a profile and place me in the correct skill matrix.
+* As a relationship, I want to fill out the 10 minute questionnaire truthfully and swiftly so that I will be used to build a profile and place me in the correct skill matrix.
 * As a relationship manager, I want to ensure that customers are receiving promotional offerings so that the travel company can maximise our product offerings.

 ### Use Case Diagrams ###
 #### Use Case Diagram #1: Inbound ####
 ![github](https://github.com/AndrewDucDanhDo/Information_System_Development_Methodologies/blob/master/images/use_case_diagram_inbound.png)

 This shows how a customer (or potential customer) will attempt to contact the travel company with a query or intention to purchase a holiday package.
 The inbound customer’s question may be answered by an automated bot or redirect them to their website depending on the inquiry.
-If chat bot cannot answer the query, the customer ends up talking to a relationship manager about purchasing a holiday package
+If chat bot cannot answer the query, the customer ends up talking to a relationship manager about purchasing a holiday package.

 #### Use Case Diagram #2: Outbound ####
 ![github](https://github.com/AndrewDucDanhDo/Information_System_Development_Methodologies/blob/master/images/use_case_diagram_outbound.png)

 This use case diagram shows how the relationship managers will attempt to contact potential customers by calling them from their target list and ask if they are interested in the holiday packages available.
-If they are, ask the customers to complete a 10-minute questionnaire which will allow the company to profile the customer and store their details into a system database which will hold all of their respective data including a score to match their loyalty
+If they are, ask the customers to complete a 10-minute questionnaire which will allow the company to profile the customer and store their details into a system database which will hold all of their respective data including a score to match their loyalty.

 #### Class Diagram ####
 ![github](https://github.com/AndrewDucDanhDo/Information_System_Development_Methodologies/blob/master/images/class_diagram.png)

 A class diagram represent various aspects of the system and are used to model the structure of the system.
-Thus, this diagram defines the overall structure of the system and the relationship amonst objects.
+Thus, this diagram defines the overall structure of the system and the relationship amongst objects.

 #### Activity Diagram: Inbound Call ####
 ![github](https://github.com/AndrewDucDanhDo/Information_System_Development_Methodologies/blob/master/images/Activity%20Diagram%20Inbound.png)